 Because of many things, Huntington Station is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Huntington Station really has some of the features that families look for when choosing a good community to raise children.
 Is Huntington Station perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Although the majority of commuting trips in the town are by private automobile, Huntington Station is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Huntington Station area by reducing both traffic and air pollution.

-Huntington Station is a very ethnically-diverse town.
+Huntington Station is an extremely ethnically-diverse town.
 The people who call Huntington Station home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntington Station residents report their race to be White, followed by Black or African-American.
 Huntington Station also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.89% of the town’s residents.
+People of Hispanic or Latino origin account for 37.74% of the town’s residents.
 Important ancestries of people in Huntington Station include Irish, German, Polish, and English.

 The most common language spoken in Huntington Station is English.
 Other important languages spoken here include Spanish and Italian.